sspooky13/yaml-standards/README.md

 ## Options for run
 - `./path/to/your/configFile.yaml` Path to your config file.
 Default is `./yaml-standards.yaml`.
 - `--fix` Automatically fix allowed standards problems.
+- `--path-to-cache-dir=./path/to/cache/dir/` Custom path where should be cache file stored.
+Default is root directory.
+- `--no-cache` Turn off cache functionality.

 ## Implemented checkers
 - **YamlAlphabeticalChecker** - Check yaml file is alphabetically sorted to selected level. **This checker has fixer**.